 - How do I feel at this point in my life?

 - Am I trying to control things that are out of my control?

 - Am I struggling to be myself and to pursue what I really want?

-Feel free to journal with these questions or simply ask these questions to yourself in your mind.
+Feel free to journal these questions or simply contemplate about it.
 You’ll be surprised by the things you will discover as you dig deeper.